threefoldtech/info_grid/users/docs/ssh.md

       ssh root@IP_address
       ```

-You now have an SSH connection on MacOS.
+You've now deployed a VM on the ThreeFold Grid with an SSH connection on MacOS.

 ## Windows

-Here are the steps to SSH into a 3Node with either IPv4 or Mycelium on Windows.
+Here are the steps to SSH into a VM with either IPv4 or Mycelium on Windows.

 * To download OpenSSH client and OpenSSH server
   * Open the `Settings` and select `Apps`